umeshteja16/mini-expense-tracker/README.md

 ## 📌 Author

-Developed by Umesh Teja.
+Developed by **Umesh Teja**.
 This project demonstrates practical use of JDBC with MySQL, object-oriented programming in Java, and real-world data handling.